redpony/cmu-mt-11731/hw2.md

     {"Feature1":1.0, "SomeOtherFeature":-9.8}
     {"Feature2":-0.5, "Feature1":2.2}

-That's all.
+It's as simple as that!
 There is a baseline feature extractor called `./extract` and code to fit the data. **Note:** You will need to install the [`creg` regression package](https://github.com/redpony/creg) to run the fitting code.
 This will require installing the [Boost C++ libraries](http://www.boost.org/) or using a machine where they are installed.

     ./extract | ./fit --l2 1.0 > simple.weights